HansPalacios/DateNight/README.md

 # Date Night

-Installed Devise for User sign in
-And CarrierWave for image uploads

 Using Rails version: 5.1.2

-Gemfile:
+Updated Gemfile:

+    # Devise for user and admin login

     gem 'devise'

+    #Carrierwave for image uploads

     gem 'carrierwave', '~> 1.0'

+    #Figaro gem hides API Keys

+    gem 'figaro'

+    #Geocoder changes address to lat's and long's you can use with the google map API

+    gem 'geocoder'

+    # Bundle edge Rails instead: gem 'rails', github: 'rails/rails'

+Installed Devise for User sign in
+And CarrierWave for image uploads

 Installed devise and newest version of CarrierWave: